Imarczak/Portfolio/README.md

 # PORTFOLIO
 ## ABOUT ME
 I am diesel specialist mechanik.
-In my current job, im not able to reach anything more.
-Thats why i decidet to to became QA specialist and to reach to go i`ll finished indiwidual traning with Waldemar Szafraniec form wyszkolewas
+In my current job, I'm not able to reach anything more.
+Thats why i decidet to to became QA specialist and to get to go i`ll finished indiwidual traning with Waldemar Szafraniec form wyszkolewas
 ## TOOLS
 * Jira
 * TestLink